webmaeistro/devz-docz/remote-worker/distributed-workers.md

 # Conclusion

 There you go.
 If you follow all of the above, I are pretty confident that you will be well on your way to developing the practice of being a distributed company.
 There will be challenges, but out of that you will create new practices, policies, and lore that uniquely fit to your culture.
 Of course, there is a lot of nuance in what I learned that has not made it here, and we’ll continue to update this document as I experiment more.
-If you want to share your thoughts or have a question, go on and drop me a line at why@Martin's experience.works.
+If you want to share your thoughts or have a question, go on and drop me a line at why@I.works.

 </section>